-- Never attach receipts with the full credit card number to the web deposit that is sent to the treasurer's office.
+- Never attach receipts with the full credit card number to the Ad Hoc Bank Transaction that is submitted to the Treasurer's Office.

-- Never email or electronically transmit full credit card numbers, unless they are encrypted
+- Never email or electronically transmit full credit card numbers.

 - Store only the most necessary information

 - Never store the full credit card number unless there is a specific business purpose